Carbonated water steadily grows in popularity every year.

 However, they vary in processing methods and added compounds.
-This results in different mouthfeels or flavors, which is why some people prefer one type of carbonated water over the next.
+This results in different mouthfeels or flavors, which is why some people prefer one type of carbonated water over another.

 Club soda is carbonated water that has been infused with added minerals.
-Water is carbonated by the injection of carbon dioxide gas, or CO2.
+Water is carbonated by injecting carbon dioxide gas, or CO2.